zhihanyang2022/off-policy-continuous-control/README.md

 ### Commands for running and visualizing Mujoco tasks

 Mujoco tasks are much much harder than classic control tasks.
 Therefore, instead of just trusting our implementation, we decided to compare it again the [OpenAI Spinning Up benchmark](https://spinningup.openai.com/en/latest/spinningup/bench.html).
-Due to time constraints, here we only compared them on two tasks, `Ant-v3` and `HalfCheetah-v3`.
+Due to time constraints, here we only compared them on two tasks, `Ant-v3` and `HalfCheetah-v3`, using one seed for each.
+More runs will be added in the future.

 Note that both implementations use near-identical hyper-parameters.
 TODO: explain the only difference